emilydrakesmith/GA-project-1-captcha/README.md

   * All pictures are of dogs, cats, or pizza.
 The *Other* button will never be the correct button short of either more API calls being implemented at a later date or one of the APIs erroneously supplying an off-theme image.
 The developer looked at several hundred images and did not find any such images.
   * The user is not informed how many guesses they have made correctly or incorrectly.
 The app will also show 6 images in total even if the user reaches the threshold of incorrect answers to trigger failure.
 * This is a mobile-responsive app although the mobile and desktop/tablet variants are functionally identical.
 The only differences are minor stylistic changes related to maintaining a reasonable size and scale for a smaller screen.
 Please reference [Appendix B: Product Screenshots & Images](#appendix-b-pictures) for further information.
+* The event listener for button clicks has a different argument hard-coded into each place it's called in the template HTML.
+This argument is compared to metadata in each image JSON to determine whether the correct button was clicked.
-* The number of pictures the user must correctly identify to be verified as a human as well as the total number of pictures the user is shown by the app can both be easily modulated.
+* The number of pictures the user must correctly identify to be verified as a human as well as the total number of pictures the user is shown by the app can both be modulated easily.
   * Change the value of `state.turingThreshold` to positive integer to adjust how many correct guesses the user needs to log to be judged human.
   * Change the value of `state.maxWrong` to any positive integer to adjust how many wrong guesses the user will be allowed to make and still pass the verification test.
   * These two values are the bedrock values that the app uses to function.
 So long as both numbers are positive integers the code will adjust to them.
 If someone forks this repo and uses the app as a module in their project they don't need to worry about entering incompatible values that cause to crash or needing to make other adjustments to the code.
-* Clicking the app title *User Verification System* will re-initialize the app while reseting necessary values in `state` to their initial values where necessary.
+* Clicking the app title *User Verification System* will re-initialize the app while resetting necessary values in `state` to their initial values where necessary.

 <a id='version-notes'></a>

 # Version Notes

-The **1.1.0** version of this app is currently uploaded.
+The **1.1.1** version of this app is currently uploaded.
 In cases where I update the README without any updates to the website itself I do not update the version number or use branches for my work.
 Each version number will lack a commit number until the next version is uploaded.
 The current commit number is always added retroactively.
 In general, for version number format X.Y.Z:

 * X: increases in this number represent a complete overhaul of some section of the website, source code, or UI
 * Y: increases in this number represent a major functional change/aesthetic change or addition to the app